Arella1101/Springboot_Blog/README.md

 # Blog_springboot

 This is a personal blog website based on spring boot.
 I have launched it online.
-The website is: https://guan_place.com/. (temprarily inaccessible) The front-end is implemented using HTML and Semantic UI.
+The website is: https://guan_place.com/. (temporarily inaccessible, is working on the domain stuff) The front-end is implemented using HTML and Semantic UI.
 Some pages are shown below:

 Home page
 ![Alt text](https://github.com/Arella1101/Blog_springboot/blob/master/demo/%E5%8D%9A%E5%AE%A2%E9%A6%96%E9%A1%B5.png)